BCS Business Analysis Practice (ISEB)

 Courses run between 9.00 am until 5.30 pm each day.
 Optional homework may be given.

-Tea, coffee and soft drinks are available throughout the course, however delegates should make their own lunch arrangements.
+Tea, coffee and cold drinks are available throughout the course, a buffet lunch is also provided.
 Courses are non-residential, however we can provide a list of recommended hotels close to the venue for those wanting to arrange accommodation.

 Part of the BCS International Diploma in Business Analysis